Kihumba/private-/Phase-C/Python for Web/Curriculum/8 - Testing in Django/README.md

 **Skill Description**
 ----------
-As with all apps, care must be taken to test and validate that the code works as expected.
-The Fellow with this skill is comfortable using the main Django testing methods: testing routes in Django, unit testing in Django, and E2E testing with Selenium.
+The Fellow comfortable using the main Django testing methods to validate that their code works as expected.

 **Output**
 ----------